sumanjs/suman/README.md

 * <b> Full-blown concurrency</b>
-    *  your tests will run much, much faster
+    *  your tests will run much faster if they are doing network I/O
     *  suites are run in separate Node.js processes for speed and isolation
     *  test cases and hooks in any given suite can be run concurrently, when using asynchronous I/O
     *  capability to control maximum number of processes running at a time